ComScore

 • Sleep Improvement: 19/20

-TOTAL 95/100
+TOTAL: 95/100

 Look, not to toot my own horn here, but I’ve always been a world-class overnight sleeper, as well as an Olympics-level afternoon napper.
-So, the hue and cry of insomniacs has always been a dull rumble to me—I’m sorry you poor worrywarts can’t just escape reality to the land of nod as I do, whenever I’ve been anywhere from my bed to an especially long subway ride.
+So, the hue and cry of insomniacs has always been a dull rumble to me—I’m sorry you poor worrywarts can’t just escape reality to the land of nod as I do.
 All that’s changed, however, since I’ve gotten older.
 Not sure if it’s the stimulation of the very online lifestyle I lead, my sole head of household responsibilities or simply an F-ton of streaming shows to consume (will it be Keri Russell in The Diplomat or her IRL hubby Matthew Rhys aka Perry Mason who’ll share my bed tonight?
 How about both!).
-Whatever the reason, I’ve been driven by any means necessary to feel more rested…which means trying The Oura Ring.

 I first encountered this wearable tech a few years ago, when a friend tried an early iteration, which yielded the hardly revolutionary insight that he slept worse when he had a few drinks.
 I wasn’t impressed by such revelations, until the new Oura Ring Gen 3 model arrived, which added new, game-changing functionality.
 For wearable tech neophytes, this sleep and wellness tracker looks like a simple wedding band but is actually a titanium band filled with technology that enables it to track wearers’ sleep stages, menstrual cycles, heart rate, blood oxygen level, breathing rate, skin temperature and heart rate variability (which I didn’t even know was a thing, until the Oura Ring made me ashamed of mine…more on that in a minute).
-You can even get a special version that's a collab with Gucci and carries the elegant double-G logo (and costs twice as much as the standard ring).

 How Can This Help Me Sleep?

-We’ve learned, just by tapping on the explainers next to our read-outs on the app, that it’s not only the total amount of sleep that factors into how refreshed you feel, it’s the amount of time your body spends in various sleep stages.
+I’ve learned, just by tapping on the explainers next to my read-outs on the app, that it’s not only the total amount of sleep that factors into how refreshed you feel, it’s the amount of time your body spends in various sleep stages.
 For example, I learned that I am deficient in REM sleep (the body needs at least 1.5 hours a day to re-energize mind and body) as well as deep sleep (the 1+ hours in which muscles relax and repair, blood pressure drops and the brain flushes out toxins).
 What’s nice is that Oura gives suggestions as to how to increase less-than-optimum scores—for example, the app suggested I go to sleep earlier, since deep sleep occurs more frequently earlier at night.
 There are even guided mediations with water, rain and other natural sounds to help relax me before shut-eye.
 Granted, these are not new suggestions for someone who feels blah—just go to sleep earlier! meditate!—but the app’s way of quantifying and personalizing my body’s performance makes me more interested in hearing and taking the device’s advice.
 (Although, truth: Sometimes I find myself thinking, when I get to sleep at a reasonable hour, that I can’t wait to wake up and get a “good grade” from my Oura Ring, as though it is my kindergarten teacher and I’m an eager grade schooler).
 Hey, whatever works.

 What Do Experts Say About Oura?

-A word about these “optimum” scores: Studies have shown that among fitness and sleep trackers, the Oura Ring Gen 3 is tops, along with Garmin, for tracking sleep…and since the ease and chic of wearing my matte black ring beats a big running watch by a mile, there’s no competition.
-However, as sleep specialist and UC Berkely professor Matthew P. Walker has pointed out, the absolute values reported by the Oura Ring are not as accurate as those determined in a high-tech, controlled sleep lab study.
+A word about these “optimum” scores: Studies have shown that among fitness and sleep trackers, the Oura Ring Gen 3 is tops, along with Garmin, for tracking sleep.
+And since the ease (and stylishness) of wearing my matte black ring beats a big running watch by a mile, there’s no competition.
+However, as sleep specialist and UC Berkeley professor Matthew P. Walker has pointed out, the absolute values reported by the Oura Ring are not as accurate as those determined in a high-tech, controlled sleep lab study.
 Walker himself wears an Oura Ring, so he’s no naysayer—but he finds the biometrics useful not as absolute values as much as comparisons with previous reports.
 In other words, if the app is telling a wearer that they are experiencing increasing bouts of wakefulness during the night, it’s a good data point to inspire a lifestyle change for the better.
 (In my case, one helpful such suggestion was skipping a heavy meal before bed.)

 That lines up with my experience using Oura, which initially thrilled me since I began using it during a period in late winter when I was sleeping long hours, before schedule demands and allergies started encroaching on my peaceful nighttime routine.
 Then I explored my heart rate variability (HRV), which is how the body responds to stress, traveling and training.
 Average HRV can range below 20 to over 120 and is highly personal, but my score of 19 bummed me out, since in general the higher the score, the healthier (to oversimplify greatly).
-I felt disappointed in my body(!) for a week or so, until I read through the app’s explanation that the average of my HRV scores and the way that it was generally trending was what was important, and that this adjusted average—if we’re using the teacher metaphor, perhaps this would be the grading on a curve—was what was important, and could be found as part of the combo platter of data used in an overall daily “readiness score.”
+I felt disappointed in my body(!) for a week or so, until I read through the app’s explanation that the average of my HRV scores and the way that it was generally trending was what was important, and that this adjusted average—if I'm using the teacher metaphor, perhaps this would be the grading on a curve—was what was important, and could be found as part of the combo platter of data used in an overall daily “readiness score.”

 Does Oura Help You Long-Term?